Kousik-Sasmal/IPL_data_API_demo_streamlit/README.md

 -----------------------------------------------

-# Flask website for API
+# Flask website for APIs
 `API` services are created using `Flask`.
 GitHub Link for Flask codes: https://github.com/Kousik-Sasmal/Flask-API-making-from-IPL-data